-Formal teaching can certainly be useful, but is not truly necessary for anyone.
+Formal teaching can certainly be useful, but is not truly necessary for everyone.
 The author did not pick up my involvement with the “independent learning” movement, which is, like many of the topics I have engaged in, outside the “mainstream.”
-I see the results, up close, with my children, who are generally more successful, in ordinary terms, than I. I have six grandchildren and at least one more is probably coming, and I expect great-grandchildren soon.
+I see the results, up close, with my children, who are generally more successful, in ordinary terms, than I. I have six grandchildren and at least one more is coming, and I expect great-grandchildren soon.
 Crank?
 Maybe.
 Winning the game?
 So far.

 He made hay out of the word “spiritual.”
 It’s been removed, but he claimed this was evidence that I was a “spiritualist.”
 Different meaning of the word.
 Very different.
 He thinks it means the fifth meaning here.
 Merriam-Webster falls on its face, though, in its definition of “spirit.”
 A simple synonym for the meaning I was using would be, indeed, “meaning.”
 Or “core meaning.”
 And what is the meaning of “meaning”?
 The way I used the word, that is a spiritual question, though answers may or may not be spiritual.
 Carl Jung, famously in correspondence with Bill Wilson, founder of Alcoholics Anonymous, said that alcoholism was caused by a lack of “spirit,” or meaning in life.
 Ah, the world is far larger than AP has dreamed of.

 The source doesn’t support that.
 The “group” did not exist at that time.
 I have not found a source for the founding of the Murabitun.
 What actually happened was complex.
 As part of the sequence, Abd ul-Qadr said, “… then you must leave.”
 It was quite odd, because the apparent cause was something missing that, in my opinion, was missing from most of his followers, but I spoke about it.
 I was told, “Don’t worry!
 Many of the fuqara — followers, loosely — have been asked to leave and a few weeks later, it made no difference.
 Stick around!”
 I was horrified, actually, at the idea of ignoring what the Shaykh had said, and I knew a great deal about the history of Islamic tasawwuf (“Sufism”).
-There was a case of a man who was told by his Shaykh to leave, and he travelled for the rest of his life, staying in a condition of “leaving.”
+There was a case of a man who was told by his Shaykh to leave, and he traveled for the rest of his life, staying in a condition of “leaving.”
 What actually happened in my own life was that entire worlds re-opened up to me, as I was no longer leaning on the hobbit-company of the followers.
 I did travel.
 I also contacted the Shaykh later and he gave me his full blessing.